From left to right: Friar Tuck, Maid Marian, Robin Hood, and Little John.

 No Gun Safety: The guards are dangerously reckless with their crossbows, one of which has a very unreliable trigger mechanism.
 Even though "Ol' Betsy" explicitly does have a safety, it just doesn't seem to work very well.

-Not Even Bothering with the Accent: To the point of distraction.
-Some of the voice actors are real Brits, but some are Australians, and others are Americans best known for Westerns and rural Sit Coms whose accents aren't at all what you'd expect to hear in a film set in medieval England.
-Although it is worth noting that rural and Southern accents of American English are a lot more closely related to medieval English than we tend to think.
-Had to come from somewhere, after all.
+Not Even Bothering with the Accent: Some of the voice actors are real Brits, but some are Australians, and others are Americans best known for Westerns and rural Sit Coms whose accents aren't at all what you'd expect to hear in a film set in medieval England.
+(Although it is worth noting that rural and Southern accents of American English are a lot more closely related to medieval English than we tend to think — had to come from somewhere, after all.)
 The very well-spoken English Robin Hood for some reason adopts a Cockney (London) accent when disguised as a stork...from Devonshire!
 His lack of West Country burr should have blown his cover the moment he opened his beak!
-To be fair, the studio was having financial difficulties at the time, so it may be a case of "do the kids care enough to spend the time and money finding good voice actors with correct accents?"

 Revealing Skill: The "bandy-legged stork" is just a little too good at archery when a kiss from Marian is on the line.